Financial Aid & Tuition

 The King of Kings Lutheran school curriculum has intentionally been built to prepare students academically and spiritually over the course of their years in attendance.
 Our children will be prepared for their next grade level due to the education they receive within our academic system.
 We use curriculum materials, both Christian and secular, from a variety of publishers that offer the best educational opportunities.
 The curriculum offered at King of Kings is similar to that of most elementary school.
 These areas of learning are:

-In seventh and eighth grade, students are provided iPads to augment their learning experience.
-The use of iPads is incorporated into each class the students have.
-More information on this program can be found here.
+In seventh and eighth grade, students are provided Chromebooks to augment their learning experience.
+The use of Chromebooks are incorporated into each class the students have.

-King of Kings Lutheran School goals in the implementation of the student iPad program is to:
+King of Kings Lutheran School goals in the implementation of the student Chromebook program is to:

 In keeping with the purpose of Kings of Kings Lutheran Church and School, the curriculum is based on the Word of God.
 The pupil has the opportunity of hearing and learning God's Word daily in all truth and purity.
 Our school provides opportunity all day long to come to know Jesus who is "the Way, the Truth, and the Life" in a closer and more personal way.
 This is the daily aim and objective of the teachers and pastors in all classes.